 Rectangular houses are common, but not exclusive to the rain forest areas of west and central Africa (Figure 1).
 Yakö villages on the border of south-eastern Nigeria and Cameroon have separate houses for men and women.
-The woman’s house has the food stores and its internal floor area is slightly larger, 26 m2, than the man’s house, 20 m2.
-Both houses have hearths, but these are not centrally placed (Figures 5).
-The houses are partitioned internally to demarcate living from storage areas and this is also the case for the rectangular Kabyle house, Algeria (Figure 6), where an animal byre is attached to the living quarters (Bourdieu 1979).
-Yakö architecture confirms through a gendered space the woman’s control over the household’s food stores, and she also prepares the meals.
+The woman’s house has the food stores and its internal floor area is slightly larger, 26 m2, than the man’s house, 20 m2 (Figures 5).
+The houses are partitioned internally to demarcate living from storage areas.
+This is also the case for the rectangular Kabyle house, Algeria (Figure 6), where an animal byre is attached to the living quarters (Bourdieu 1979).
+Through gendered space Yakö architecture confirms women’s control over the household’s food stores and food preparation.
 While it is possible to partition circular dwellings, this is much easier in rectangular structures, which are frequently segmented (Walton 1956; Denyer 1978; Kent 1987; 1990).

 <<Figures 7 and 8 here>>

 The nomads’ tents of north Africa (Figure 7) are rectangular gendered spaces, with male and female sides usually separated by a physical partition, the Bedouin qata curtain (Faegre 1979, 24).
-Segregation in this instance follows Muslim seclusion rules, and gendered divisions in tent dwellings and village houses are found across the mountainous nomad arc from north Africa to central Asia (Cribb 1991a; 1991b).
+Segregation follows Muslim seclusion rules, and gendered divisions in tents and houses are found across the mountainous nomad arc from north Africa to central Asia (Cribb 1991a; 1991b).
 This is not, however, universal.
-The Tuareg in the southern Sahara have tents which are not spatially segregated.
+Tuareg tents in the southern Sahara are not spatially segregated.
 Women are not secluded and it is men who are veiled (Nicolaisen 1963; Spain 1992, 56).
 Neither is the living space in the Kabyle house partitioned, although Bourdieu (1979) describes a binary division between its gendered spaces.

 Nomads store on-the-hoof, as with the Tuareg’s herds of camels and the Bedouin’s sheep and goats.
 They also have storage pots, baskets, bins (Figure 8) and sometimes pits alongside re-used foundations over which the tent frame is placed (Cribb 1991b, 96).
-These containers hold agricultural staples either grown by households or obtained through exchange with farmers.
-Women prepare food and manage the household’s stores.
-They are also the owners of the tents and responsible for their transportation and erection throughout the year.
+These containers hold agricultural staples either grown by households or obtained through exchange.
+Women prepare food and manage the stores.
+They are also the owners of the tents and responsible for their transportation and erection.

 Gendered space and social knowledge